-Since 2010, we have conducted “Energy Treasure Hunts” at 13 of our facilities around the world.
+- Since 2010, we have conducted Energy Treasure Hunts at 13 of our facilities around the world.
 This process has identified over 1,000 energy-efficient project opportunities, many of which have been successfully implemented.

-All of our employees have access to a training curriculum that allows them to learn more about energy management and energy systems.
-Through this program, employees can earn an energy manager certification.
+- All of our employees have access to a training curriculum that allows them to learn more about energy management and energy systems.
+Through this program, employees can earn an Energy Manager Certification.